Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 This scenario simulates the request-response messaging pattern.
 Request-response uses two topics, one for the request and one for the response.

 Consider a use case where a user can unlock their car from a mobile app.
-The request to unlock are published on `vehicles/<vehicleId>/commands/unlock` and the response of unlock operation are published on `vehicles/<vehicleId>/commands/unlock/response`.
+The request to unlock is published on `vehicles/<vehicleId>/commands/unlock` and the response of unlock operation is published on `vehicles/<vehicleId>/commands/unlock/response`.

 |Client|Role|Operation|Topic/Topic Filter|
 |------|----|---------|------------------|